IthamarBaron/DICE/README.md

 # Discord Integrated Cryptographic Engine

-Dice is used to store large files over discord servers safely for later usage. allowing you to save valuble storage space and save your files for free.
+Dice is used to store large encrypted files over discord servers safely for later usage. allowing you to save valuable storage space and save your files for free.

 ## Requirements